BY HARRY KAO, YOMURA TECHNOLOGIES INC.

 PMMA( Polymethylmethacrylate) Has excellent scratch resistance superior to PA and PC when uncoated.
 It is highly transparent and suitable for optical applications when compared to PC and PA the level of mechanical performance is lower.

-Trimming – The formed part needs to be trimmed, this is done by prior to insertion in the mold or after the injection phased.
+Trimming – The formed part needs to be trimmed, this is done prior to insertion in the mold or after the injection phase.
 The trimming cannot be done accurately with a steel rule die, a high-quality match plate tool must be created to accurately trim the film.
-For high volume production, the film may be fed into the thermal forming station in role form and post trimmed.
-In some applications, the formed shape can be accomplished by a cold forming process in much the same way a drawn stamped metal part is produced.
-The entire process of printing the role, stamping, injecting and trimming is fully automated.
-The IMD process is becoming more automated with batch printing, auto trim and back injected being undertaken by robotics.
+For high-volume production, the film may be fed into the thermal forming station in role form and post-trimmed.
+In some applications, the formed shape can be accomplished by a cold-forming process in much the same way a drawn stamped metal part is produced.
+The entire process of printing the role, stamping, injecting, and trimming is fully automated.
+The IMD process is becoming more automated with batch printing, auto trim, and back-injected being undertaken by robotics.
 The process should always take place in clean rooms, dirt on the film or in the mold can cause significant yield loss.

 Secondary operations.

-IMD once an expensive option for product designers has become a very effective and a reasonably priced option.
+IMD once an expensive option for product designers has become a very effective and reasonably priced option.
 The quality is far superior to that of a molded part that is decorated by screen or pad printing and/or has an adhesive label attached to a flat surface.
 The process can now provide complex options for the designer to consider.
-They can add a high level of functionality, complex graphics, optical, mechanical and electrical function in a self-contained assembly.
-Improvement in films, inks, adhesives, and electronics are continuing to be made.
+They can add a high level of functionality, complex graphics, optical, mechanical, and electrical functions in a self-contained assembly.
+Improvements in films, inks, adhesives, and electronics are continuing to be made.
 The future for the IMD process is bright with the introduction of smart surface technology.